devantler-tech/maintenance/README.md

+TO BE DEPRECATED.
+WILL BE MERGED INTO devantler-tech/.github AS A SINGLE-SOURCE-OF-TRUTH FOR THIS GITHUB ORGS GOVERNANCE, ADMINISTRATION AND CONFIGURATION

 # maintenance

 CLI tools for GitHub organization maintenance — generating governance reports that run on cron schedules and surface violations as GitHub issues.